Using the arpeggiator in Garageband is one of the easiest things to do.

 1) Dripping Cycles

 Dripping cycles is arguably one of my favorite arpeggiators to use, simply because it has an airy and spacious vibe to it, that can not only fill out a track and act as a background instrument, but it also sounds good enough to act on its own, and serve as the primary melody in the mix.
+In fact, I mentioned it in my hip-hop instruments tutorial as well.

 As I mentioned above, each arpeggiator comes with its own built-in patterns and sounds.